mrballistic/voice-chat-demo/memory-bank/activeContext.md

 ### Current Focus
 - Ensuring robust deduplication of user messages in the chat UI for the real-time voice chat app.
 - Preventing duplicate or near-duplicate user bubbles from backend replays or system echoes.
+- Maintaining seamless Google Calendar integration and authentication for appointment scheduling.

 ### Recent Changes
 - Updated deduplication logic in `src/components/chat-interface.tsx`: